MeyerJon/TikTokAudit/BubbleTags.md

 [TAGS]
   - pureblood (mostly Harry Potter content, but also used by unvaccinated people as a moniker)
   - antivax(x) (more often used ironically) ('antivax' has been banned)
+  - antivaxer (also with 2 x's; more often used ironically)
   - antimask
   - avax (mostly used by crypto/NFT bros)
   - nopoke